percona/percona-server/doc/source/security/encrypting-system-tablespace.rst

 ----------------------------------

 You can re-encrypt the system tablespace key with master key rotation.
-When the master key is rotated, the tablespace key is decrypted and re-encrypte with the new master key.
+When the master key is rotated, the tablespace key is decrypted and re-encrypt with the new master key.
 Only the first page of the tablespace (.ibd) file is read and written during the key rotation.
 The tables in the tablespace are not re-encrypted.